The Robert Nighthawk Story

 Spiders crawling on my wall

 Lew Simpkins was a veteran record man who had worked for the Miracle and Premium Records and brought many of their former artists to the new label.
-A news item in the trade press dated July 21, 1951, announces the formation of the United Recording Company.
-"The guiding force behind this new company is a Chicago area entertainment entrepreneur by the name of Lewis Simpkins.
-He had previous experience with the local Miracle and Premium labels in the Chicago areas.
-Simpkins is unique because he is one of the very few Black record company owners producing this music that is largely by and for the Black community.
-He joins the Rene Brothers in California (Excelsior and Exclusive) and soon to be executives Vivian Carter and James Bracken in nearby Gary Indiana with the Vee-Jay label."
+A news item in the trade press dated July 21, 1951, announces the formation of the United Recording Company: "The guiding force behind this new company is a Chicago area entertainment entrepreneur by the name of Lewis Simpkins.
+He had previous experience with the local Miracle and Premium labels in the Chicago area.
+Simpkins is unique because he is one of the very few Black record company owners producing this music that is largely by and for the Black community."

 Cash Box Ad